BookEPP/BookEPP.github.io/README.md

 There you find Python Notebooks whith calculations done in the book.

 # Book: Particle Physics
-As soon as the english version of the book is available, a link to the related GitHub page will be avaiolable here.
+As soon as the english version of the book is available, a link to the related GitHub page will be available here.

 Book
 - Elementarteilchenphysik (in german)